 AD/ADRD Diagnostics and Assessment

-- Classification of dementia by type and prognostic prediction of course
+- Classification of dementia by type

 - Risk prediction for likelihood of surgical success, risk, and resilience

 - Prediction of future cognitive impairment among cognitively normal persons

 - Analytics to detect health care disparities in given populations of older adults (e.g., race/ethnicity, sexual minority, disability)

 - Population health monitoring of panels of older adults living with AD/ADRD

 - Predictive analytics for future health-care expenditures and population risk for managed care systems

 AD/ADRD Caregiver and Workforce Support